ExMAG: Learning of Maximally Ancestral Graphs: Introduction

 Specifically, in biomedical sciences, confounders such as socio-economic status, age, or lifestyle factors can distort the true causal relationship between treatments and outcomes \cite{zhou2022causal}.
 Techniques such as instrumental variables \cite{reiersol1945confluence,Imbens2014Instrumental}, propensity score matching \cite{rosenbaum1983central}, and double machine learning \cite{chernozhukov2018double} have been widely used to mitigate the effects of confounding in clinical trials and observational studies.
-In bioinformatics, particularly in genome-wide association studies (GWAS), confounders, including population stratification and environmental exposures, must be controlled to avoid biased estimates in genetic association studies \cite{Cevid2018Spectral, Guo2022doubly}.
-To mitigate such biases, statistical models that explicitly account for hidden confounders, such as spectral methods and latent variable models, are often employed \cite{Guo2022doubly}.
-Furthermore, meta-analysis and sensitivity analysis are often employed to evaluate the robustness of findings in the presence of potential confounders, especially when combining results from multiple studies \cite{Buhlmann2020Invariance, Mathur2022Methods}.
-These methodologies ensure that the conclusions drawn are reliable and actionable, improving the credibility of statistical models across disciplines.
+To mitigate confounding biases, statistical models that explicitly account for hidden confounders, such as spectral methods and latent variable models, are often employed \cite{Guo2022doubly}.
+Furthermore, meta-analysis and sensitivity analysis are often used to evaluate the robustness of findings in the presence of potential confounders, especially when combining results from multiple studies \cite{Buhlmann2020Invariance, Mathur2022Methods}.

-In statistical theory, work \cite{Buhlmann2011Statistics} studies confounding in detail, and many subsequent works develop further methods. \cite{Lam2012factor} shows that leveraging the dominant eigenstructure of time series may improve performance of estimation.
-Anchor regression, for instance, bridges the gap between causality and robustness by addressing heterogeneity in data \cite{Rothenhausler2018anchor}.
-Other significant contributions include spectral deconfounding, a technique designed to mitigate the effects of hidden confounders in high-dimensional settings \cite{Buhlmann2020Deconfounding}.
-This approach provides a framework for robust predictions in the presence of shifts in data distributions.
-Similarly, the invariance principle has emerged as a cornerstone of causal inference, linking causal structure to robust statistical models \cite{Buhlmann2020Invariance}.
-Furthermore, the concept of doubly robust inference offers an alternative framework for addressing hidden confounding factors, combining model robustness with efficiency in high-dimensional scenarios \cite{Guo2022doubly}.
-Together, these developments represent a significant step forward in understanding and addressing the challenges posed by complex causal systems.

-While there is a long history of the study of confounding, as suggested above, the extensions of DBNs to allow for confounding are rather more recent.
-Instead of estimating a Directed Acyclic Graph (DAG), one could estimate a Maximal Ancestral Graph (MAG), cf. \cite{Richardson2002Ancestral}.
-MAGs allow for both direct and indirect relationships among variables modelled as directed and undirected edges, even in the presence of confounding factors.
-In particular, MAGs can represent feedback loops and bidirectional relationships that DAG-based models, such as DBNs, cannot.
-This makes MAGs a more powerful tool for capturing the complex dynamics of real-world causal systems.